kdpuvvadi/blog/content/posts/quick-dirty-droplet-do-doctl.md

 fi
 ```

 But later devs just wanted to install doctl with same script.
-As soon as the installation completed, prompting for auth token for authetication.
+As soon as the installation completed, prompting for AUTH token for authentication.

 ```shell
 doctl >/dev/null 2>/dev/null